Rohan-Sagar/Superglue-Implementation/README.md

 - Attentional Graph Neural Network implementation for understanding relationships between key points.
 - Keypoint encoder to combine visual appearance and location information.
 - Optimal matching layer with score prediction and the Sinkhorn algorithm.
+- SLAM for SuperGlue algorithm
+- SIFT descriptors with both brute-force matching and FLANN-based matching

 ## Credits and Acknowledgments
 This reimplementation is inspired by and based on the research presented in the paper: